nblockchain/fsx/ReadMe.md

 In debian-based Linux, instead of running `fsharpi` command, you could use fsx instead, which would reuse binaries from a previous run, or generate new binaries first if needed.
 You could even install it system wide, and use it in your hashbang too (instead of `#!/usr/bin/env fsharpi`, use `#!/usr/bin/env fsx`).

 For your CI needs, you could include fsx repository as a submodule, and then bootstrap it in your CI script, and call `build.fsx`, which will find all the F# script files in your repository and try to compile them (but not run them).
-An example of how to do this with GitLabCI, is this script:
+An example of how to do this with GitLabCI, is this `.gitlab-ci.yml` configuration file sample:

 ```
 image: ubuntu:16.04